epfl-ada/ada-2020-project-milestone-p3-p3_the-social-impacters/task_A_results.md

 ![distribution_of_most_important_features_task_A.png](./figures/distribution_of_most_important_features_task_A.png)

 We see that the distribution for the treatment and control groups are indeed relatively different for these features.
-It is remarkable that our classifiers are able to take advantage of this to such an extent as to perfectly predict the treatment/control labels on a held-out test set.
+It is remarkable that our classifiers are able to take advantage of these differences to such an extent as to perfectly predict the treatment/control labels on a held-out test set.

 ## Comparison of our feature importances with their _intention-to-treatment_ coefficients